Wedding Dance Lessons

 Be assured, we have wedding dance programs for any budget.

 Looking to start your wedding dance?
-Your first class is only $30!
+Try our introductory special for $149!

 For the first couple of lessons, we recommend wearing the shoes you are most comfortable in.
 That way, you can focus solely on getting the steps down and not worried about getting them dirty.
 As it gets closer to the wedding, you'll definitely want to bring your wedding shoes to practice in.
 You'll be 100% comfortable on the big day and have no unwanted surprises.

 Choosing a song for your first dance is entirely personal.
 There is no right or wrong way.

 Questions to ask yourself when choosing a song: Was there a song that you first danced to as a couple?
 Is there a special memory that you had together featuring a special song or a song that reminds you of that time?
 Is there a song that’s lyrics are everything you want to say to your future spouse?